RaulBande/Salary-Data/README.md

 <img width="500" alt="image" src="https://github.com/RaulBande/Salary-Data/blob/main/Screenshot%202025-02-02%20140827.png?raw=true">

-We can conclude that a higher education level is associated with a higher average salary, the difference from the "High School" level and the 'PhD' being 128978.14
+We can conclude that a higher level of education is strongly correlated with a higher average salary.
+Specifically, the salary difference between individuals with a "High School" education and those holding a "PhD" is ₹128,978.14 INR.